New generalisation of Jacobi's derivative formula: Introduction

-Finally, recall one more generalisation, which is the closest to the one presented in this paper.
-In \cite{Gra1988} the derivative theta constant with characteristic of the vector of Riemann constants in genus $2$ is computed using the addition formula for sigma function and relations between $\wp$ functions.
+Finally, recall one more generalisation, which is the closest to the one proposed in this paper.
+In \cite{Gra1988} the theta derivative with non-singular characteristic equal to the vector of Riemann constants in genus $2$ is expressed in terms of theta constants.
+A proof is based on the addition formula for sigma function and relations between $\wp$ functions.
 This result arises as a particular case in \cite[Eqs (31), (30)]{BerTF2020}, where it is derived with the help of other technique.

-The present paper is a continuation and development of \cite{BerTF2020}, where general Thomae formula in hyperelliptic case is obtained.
-The formula expresses every derivative theta constant in terms of branch points and period matrix of a hyperelliptic Riemann surface.
-By $m$-th derivative theta constants we call the values at zero (null values) of $m$-order derivatives of a theta function with singular characteristics of multiplicity $m$.
-For example, null values of first-order derivatives of theta functions with odd non-singular characteristics are called first derivative theta constants.
-Null values of theta functions with even non-singular characteristics are called theta constants as usual.
+The present paper is a continuation and development of \cite{BerTF2020}, where the general Thomae formula in hyperelliptic case is obtained.
+This new formula expresses theta derivative of an arbitrary order in terms of branch points and period matrix of a hyperelliptic Riemann surface.
+By an $m$-th \emph{order theta derivative} we call the zero value of order~$m$ partial derivative of theta function with a singular characteristic of multiplicity~$m$.
+Zero values of first order derivatives of theta functions with odd non-singular characteristics are called \emph{first order theta derivatives} or simply \emph{theta derivatives}.
+Zero values of theta functions with even non-singular characteristics are called \emph{theta constants} as usual.

-With the help of second Thomae formula one can turn general Thomae formula into theta relations.
-In particular, these are linear relations on the vector space
+Applying the second Thomae formula one can derive relations between theta derivatives and theta constants from the general Thomae formula.
+Furthermore, these relations show a clear structure.
+Let $V$ be the vector space of theta derivatives, namely:

-of first derivative theta constants (which are gradients), relations between second derivative theta constants and quadratic forms on $V$, relations between third derivative theta constants and cubic forms on $V$, and similar.
-These relations can be viewed as \emph{generalisation of Jacobi's derivative formula} since they look similar to~\eqref{JDF}.
-Moreover, the new relations introduce a clear structure in the realm of theta relations (recall that the hyperelliptic case is considered).
-They allow to introduce a basis on $V$, then all other derivative theta constants are expressed in terms of the basis and quotients of theta constants.
+where $\partial_v \theta[\varepsilon]$ is a gradient of $\theta[\varepsilon](v;\tau)$ at $v=0$.
+Every vector $\partial_v \theta[\varepsilon]$ has $g$ components.
+And $V$ has dimension $g$ indeed, that follows from linear relations between gradients of theta functions with different odd non-singular characteristics, see section~\ref{ss:FDT}.
+Second order theta derivatives are expressed through symmetric bilinear forms on $V$, see section \ref{ss:2derThetaC}.
+Third order theta derivatives are represented as symmetric trilinear forms on $V$, see section \ref{ss:3derThetaC}, and so on.
+All these relations can be viewed as \emph{generalisations of Jacobi's derivative formula} since they relate high order theta derivatives and theta constants, similar to~\eqref{JDF}.
 These basic relations can be used to produce further relations.
-As an example Schottky identity is derived below.
+As an example the Schottky identity is derived below.